Your cart

 wine rack

-Finish selection matters as well.
-Matte black, brushed metal, warm bronze, and lighter tones all interact differently with surrounding finishes and lighting.
-See this guide on finishes from Vintageview to understand how subtle differences can dramatically change the feel of a space.
+• Finish selection matters more than most people expect.
+Matte black, brushed metal, warm bronze, and lighter tones all interact differently with surrounding finishes and lighting

 Where You Place Your Wine Rack Matters